Tree Offset Strategy

 - magnolia.

-A mixture of native and exotic tree species has been chosen to provide:
+A mixture of native and exotic tree species were chosen to provide:

 - habitat